 2. In the story, who speaks and who listens?
 Who acts?
 Who gets what they want?
 If you were in the story, which person would you want to be friends with?
 Which person would you want to avoid?

 3. What is God’s interaction with the main characters?
 What does this tell you about the narrator’s image of God?
 Do you agree with this image?

 4. The narrator/editor has chosen to tell some things and leave other things out.
 What has been left out of the story that you would like to know?

 5. Are the characteristics and actions of the people in the story still present in the world?
-How is the story relevant to modern life, especially your own?
+How is the story relevant to modern life and politics?